telerik/blazor-docs/knowledge-base/common-code-examples-in-documentation-do-not-compile.md

 ## Description

-I am trying to run the code snippets im the documentation but they do not compile.
+I am trying to run the code snippets in the documentation but they do not compile.
 The `Preview` tab of the examples throws an error.

 ## Error Message